rickychhoukdean/the-shoppies-nominations/README.md

 ## Things to add

-1. Responsive design.
+1. Submit the nominated movies to a database and complete a ranking system
-2. Submit the nominated movies to a database and complete a ranking system
+2. The API only queries page 1 by default so add Pagination to the search results
-3. The API only queries page 1 by default so add Pagination to the search results
+3. Unit testing